 There’s also a single layer of padding around the wrists.
 My gloves are 12oz and obviously not suitable for sparring, but in heavier weights like 14oz or 16oz, I have no doubt that these BGNs will function perfectly.

 Compared to the flagship Boon model, these BGNs have shorter/narrower hook-and-loop strap.
 The longer cuffs in the previous model lend to exceptional stability.
 However, the wrist support is ample here with enough flexibility for clinch training.

 As far as I know, Boon has always had a good reputation for the durability of their gloves.
 With the local-sourced leather and excellent stitching, I figure these would last for quite a while.
 I’ve had these for a few weeks and so far, so good.
 (Check back in 6 months to see how these hold up)

 I’m a very visual person and style is always a factor when I buy my gear.
 But these are really growing on me and I’m actually starting to dig the 2-tone design.The white version looks clean and slick too.
 (See cover image as worn by Swedish fighter, Linnea Arnevall)

-These retail for $75 on the Boon website which is slightly lower than the other major Thai brands.
+These retail for $95 on the Boon website which is comparable to the other major Thai brands.
 If you are anywhere in Bangkok, head over to the factory outlet at On Nut where a pair will set you back for slightly lower than the online retail price.

 Boon Sport Retro Shorts

 I own a pair of these (pictured above and customized with the crossbones) and I have to say they are the lightest, and among the most comfortable Muay Thai shorts I own (and I own a lot of shorts!).

 Purchasing Boon Sport Products

 If you are in Bangkok, it is still recommended to check out the shop in person as you get to try out the gear before you pay.
 Friendly goods and even friendlier staff awaits at the store located in On Nut (near the BTS station).